PTXPO 2026 Moldflow Exhibitors Booth #335

 Moldflow isn’t just a box to check at kickoff.
 When done right, it’s a decision-making tool that reduces risk across the entire program.

-As analysts, our role is to translate experience and intuition into predicted outcomes you can plan around:
+As Expert Certified analysts, our role is to translate experience into predicted outcomes you can plan around:

 Will the part fill—robustly and repeatably?